aycanogut/front-end-resources/docs/frontend-resources/tools.md

 - [DevBook](https://usedevbook.com/) - Search through the DevDocs and StackOverflow without switching to your browser.
 - [daily.dev](https://daily.dev/) - Great tool for finding hottest trends and popular articles.
 - [10015.io](https://www.10015.io/) - All Online Tools in “One Box”
+- [IT - TOOLS](https://it-tools.tech/) - Handy tools for developers.

 ## Code Formatters